alauri/Aiven-web-monitor/doc/source/ideas.rst

 Another idea would to improve the readability of the code would be to organize all the CLI commands in packages rather than to have all of them within a single Python module.

+One additional improvement could be to check if the kafka topic already exists and, if it doesn't, create it programmatically.